Optimize for User Traffic

 Assess view responsiveness

 When a user opens a view, the components of the view are first retrieved and interpreted, then displayed in the user's web browser.
 For most views, the display rendering phase occurs in the user's web browser and in most cases, this yields the fastest results and highest level of interactive responsiveness.
 Handling most interactions in the client web browser reduces bandwidth and eliminates round-trip request latencies.
 If a view is very complex, Tableau Server handles the rendering phase on the server instead of in the client web browser, because that generally results in the best performance.
 If you find that views aren't as responsive as you'd like, you can test and change the threshold that causes views to be rendered by the server instead of in the client web browser.
-For more information, see About Client-Side Rendering.
+For more information, see Configure Client-Side Rendering.